desouza2018/mobileFeedbackWidget/README.md

 ...
 Description

-## Tecnology

-* Here are the technologies used in this project:
+## Technologies used in this project

 * react-native
 * expo